Skip to main content

 Genetics

 Scientists are making a lot of progress in understanding how changes in the DNA inside normal lymphocytes can cause them to develop into lymphoma cells.
-Once this is understood, drugs may be developed that block these processes.
+Once this is understood, medicines may be developed that block these processes.

 • Detect lymphoma cells in a biopsy sample